 There are still thousands of potential hernia mesh plaintiffs with valid claims that have not yet filed lawsuits.
 Any individual who had a defective hernia mesh product implanted during surgery is entitled to sue for any injuries or harm caused by that device.
 We don't know exactly how much hernia mesh claims will likely be worth.

 Below are summaries of recent verdicts or reported settlements in prior cases which involved similar type of product liability claims or physical injuries similar to those being claimed by hernia mesh plaintiffs.

 - Zejneli v Sekons (New York 2017) $3 million: plaintiff undergoes surgery to repair bilateral inguinal hernia but defendant surgeon botches the procedure by failing to properly attach the surgical mesh device to the muscle wall.
-As a result of the negligent implantation of the mesh plaintiff's hernia reoccurs and he allegedly suffers permanent nerve damage from compression of the nerves when the mesh devices moves after surgery.
-Jury in Manhattan awards $3,037,000 in total damages.
+As a result of the negligent implantation of the mesh plaintiff's hernia reoccurs and he allegedly suffers permanent nerve damage from compression of the nerves when the mesh devices move after surgery.
+A jury in Manhattan awards $3,037,000 in total damages.

 - Watt v Tshibaka, (Maryland 2014) $2.2 million: plaintiff, a morbidly obese female in her mid-40s, is suffering from a hiatal hernia.
 Prior hernia surgery without mesh had been attempted unsuccessfully.
 Defendant surgeon performs surgery to repair a hernia and uses a permanent hernia mesh device despite knowing that mesh tended to erode into the esophagus when used in obese patients.
 Following surgery, the plaintiff experiences continuing pain and complications and eventually undergoes additional surgery at which time it is confirmed that the mesh device from the prior procedure was extruding into her esophagus.
-She sues defendant surgeon for negligently using the permanent hernia mesh device (instead of safety absorbable mesh) despite the risk of complications.
+She sues the surgeon for negligently using the permanent hernia mesh device (instead of safety absorbable mesh) despite the risk of complications.
 The jury in Baltimore County awards $2.2 million.